cdaein/p5js-electron-canvas-saver-boilerplate/README.md

 1. You can write p5js and other html/css/js code as usual inside `public` folder.
 Take a look at `index.js` as well.
 1. All the Chrome keyboard shortcuts work.
 Refresh by `Cmd+R`, toggle console by `Cmd+Opt+I`.
 1. When you press `start recording` button, it will start recording PNG images, and when you press the button again, it will stop saving images and start converting the images to video file.
 You can check the progress from the browser console (or Terminal).
+1. By default, files rendered are saved to `downloads` folder.
 1. When you are done and want to package as app
   `npm run dist`
 1. press `Ctrl+C` in Terminal to quit at any point.